 Brighton and Hove – St Bartholomew, Ann Street

 There is no church in England like it for the gable cross is 142ft above the ground with sheer walls of brick, lightly patterned in yellow and red inside and out.
-Though the church was probably never finished at the eastern end, there was apparently no plan for a tower.
+Though the church probably never reached its intended form at the eastern end, but there was apparently no plan for a tower.
 To be in proportion it would have had to be vast and the placing of the bells behind four openings in the west gable seems to have been intended to be permanent.
 As it stands, the nave is a single space with a boarded barrel roof and two tiers of plain lancets in the sides.
 The longer upper ones are recessed externally behind shallow buttresses.
 The reason for the division is apparent inside, where the elevation is divided into the three parts traditionally associated with gothic, arcades, triforium or gallery and clerestory.
 However, the nine arches open not into aisles, but shallow, square recesses.
 Outside, only the ‘west’ (actually south) front is more elaborate, with bands of stone, with decreasing spaces between them towards the top, and a round-headed doorway.
 High up is a large circular window without any tracery.
 Originally, the roof tiles were patterned in colours (B 32 ibid).

 A bald description hardly does justice to the church, though not everything that appeals to modern eyes, notably the single unencumbered space, was as intended.
 The question is how far Wagner determined what was built since Scott’s other work is less impressive.
-Scott, usually a reticent man, was moved to write to The Architect (11 p123), mainly to scotch rumours put about by Wagner’s opponents of secret confessionals and cells in the triforium stage, but revealing much about Wagner’s involvement.
+Scott, usually a reticent man, was moved to write to The Architect (11 p123), mainly to scotch rumours put about by Wagner’s opponents of secret confessionals and cells in the triforium stage, but also revealing much about Wagner’s involvement.
 Later recollections by Somers Clarke Junior (AR 45 pp38 and 86), who advised Wagner, and F de Jersey Clere, Scott’s pupil (BN 116 p344), provide additional information.

 Wagner was inspired to build the church in this way after a visit to South West France and Northern Spain, where he was deeply impressed by the size and simplicity of the great churches such as Albi.
 Somers Clarke provides the key (AR 45 p38):